The (very doable) basics of prevention

-If you have not yet read Who Will Be Tomorrow's Superpower? available free to all readers, please click here to read it first.
+If you have not yet read The Rising Threats To Our Health, available free to all readers, please click here to read it first.

 In Part 1, we reviewed some of the major global health issues that will challenge households, economies and nation-states around the world as the global population ages and lifestyle/pollution/age-related chronic diseases affect hundreds of millions of people.

 In Part 2, we look at issues that are specific to the U.S. and other developed economies, and consider the impacts of these issues on us as individuals: the bottom line is prevention is in our court.